 In short, CRM connects and streamlines sales processes while providing better visibility and reporting on activities such as upcoming meetings, pending quotes, open orders, shipping status, paid/unpaid invoices, customer service & support issues, and much more.

 While there are similarities between ERP and CRM - in particular when it comes to the goal of using technology to cut costs, drive revenue, and improve efficiency - the two solutions serve different purposes.
-Here are some of the key differences between an ERP system like Sage 300 and CRM software like Sage CRM:
+Here are some of the key differences between ERP vs CRM, or an ERP system like Sage 300 and CRM software like Sage CRM:

 CRM typically handles “front office” sales and customer data while ERP manages operational and accounting data.